polterguy/polterguy.github.io/custom-sql/index.md

 return-nodes:x:@signal/*
 ```

-The most important parts above are the content inside of the **[magic.db.mysql.read]** signal.
+The most important parts above is the content inside of the **[magic.db.mysql.read]** signal.
 This declares
 which database to use, what table to select from, and which **[columns]** to select.
 If you wish to add or
 remove columns, you can simply add or remove one of the children nodes of your **[columns]** node, such as
 for instance the above **[role]** node.